- Prostate cancer treatment

 The 2 main types of radiation therapy used for prostate cancer are:

 (Another type of radiation therapy, in which a medicine containing radiation is injected into the body, is described in Preventing and treating prostate cancer spread to the bone.)

 In EBRT, beams of radiation are focused on the prostate gland from a machine outside the body.
 This type of radiation can be used to try to cure earlier stage cancers, or to help relieve symptoms such as bone pain if the cancer has spread to a specific area of bone.

-You will usually be treated 5 days a week in an outpatient center for 7 to 9 weeks.
+You will usually be treated 5 days a week in an outpatient center for at least several weeks, depending on why the radiation is being given.
 Each treatment is much like getting an x-ray.
 The radiation is stronger than that used for an x-ray, but the procedure is painless.
 Each treatment lasts only a few minutes, although the setup time — getting you into place for treatment — takes longer.

 Three-dimensional conformal radiation therapy (3D-CRT)